apike/allenpike.com/modeling-plants-with-l-systems/index.markdown

 ### Tree Realism

 The plant L-System wasn't treelike enough for my taste.
 I set out to improve the realism, which was more time-consuming than I expected.
 I first changed the leaves so they were filled shapes instead of outlines, and also added randomization to the angle and size of each leaf.
-I then modified the L-System to removed the leaves from the trunk portions of the tree, and created textures for the [leaf](/images/461/leaf.exr) and [bark](/images/461/bark.exr) surfaces.
+I then modified the L-System to remove the leaves from the trunk portions of the tree, and created textures for the [leaf](/images/461/leaf.exr) and [bark](/images/461/bark.exr) surfaces.
 Another improvement I made was  modifying the branching so that the branches' origins are slighly inside their parent, rather than starting a the same point the parent terminated.
 The original definition allowed you to see cracks between the cylinders that make up the tree segments, but now the tree appears smooth.
 I also did [a high resolution render of this model](/images/461/huge-tree.jpg).

 ![](/images/461/tree.png)